 Fish and More

 Your body responds to anxiety by producing the stress hormones cortisol and adrenalin.
-According to West Virginia University’s “Wellcare Monthly” newsletter published in April 2014, eating walnuts and fatty fish, such as salmon and tuna, helps reduce production of cortisol and adrenalin.
-Other omega-3 sources include Brussels sprouts, cauliflower, kale, spinach, sardines, tofu and vegetable oils.
+According to West Virginia University’s “Wellcare Monthly” newsletter published in April 2014, eating walnuts and fatty fish, such as salmon, sardines and tuna, helps reduce production of cortisol and adrenalin.
+Other omega-3 sources include Brussels sprouts, cauliflower, kale, spinach, tofu, vegetable oils and flaxseeds.